akyoto/q/docs/readme.md

 go build
 ```

+### Install via symlink

-Install via symlink to a directory in your `PATH`:
+The above steps produced the `q` binary.
+To access it from any location, add a symlink to a directory listed in your `PATH` environment variable:

 ```shell
 ln -s $PWD/q ~/.local/bin/